RGodwinDev/AdventofCode2023/README.md

 		Dealing with ranges, similar to Day5.
 		All the values for each part can be between 1 and 4000.
 		Calculate how many possible part value combinations are accepted.
+		I feel like this one is doable, haven't gotten to it.

 Day 20 - Pulse Propagation